 Over the past year, I read almost fifty books.
-Thanks to college, I probably read more than that.
-With so many great stories, it was difficult to choose one to look back on for 2017.
+Thanks to college, I probably read more than that without realizing it.
+It was difficult to choose a single book to look back on for 2017.
 So, instead, I chose a whole list of them.

-- This story confused me at first because the same main character, Brás, dies at the end of almost every chapter.
+This story confused me at first because the same main character, Brás, dies at the end of almost every chapter.
 Which seemed strange, but fit with the story well.
 Each chapter still had a beautiful story to tell about Brás at different points in his life.
-The book was also filled with stunning hand drawn art.
+The book was also filled with stunning hand drawn art as well.

-- Lady Midnight (The Dark Artifices, #1) – Cassandra Clare
+- Lady Midnight (The Dark Artifices, #1) by Cassandra Clare

-- Cassandra Clare wrote another amazing novel.
+Cassandra Clare wrote another amazing novel.
 This novel was a spin off from characters we saw in The Mortal Instruments series.
-This book had tons of plot twists, wonderful character developments, and a bit of a mystery.
+It had tons of plot twists, wonderful character developments, and a bit of a mystery.
 I could half see the ending coming, but the ending still got to me.

-- Since the movie trailers were out, it was time to read this book.
-The book was great.
+Since the movie trailer was out, it was time to read the book.
+It was great.
 If you love the idea of living in a video game, you’d love where this book takes that idea.

-- I had only ever read one John Green book before.
-However, this book was way better than The Fault in our Stars in my opinion.
-This story was less predictable and had interesting theories throughout.
+I had only ever read one John Green book before.
+But this book was way better than The Fault in our Stars in my opinion.
+It was less predictable and had interesting theories throughout.